hyrecon/Hackathon/README.md

 # 🛒 Barrier-Free Smart Auto Shopping Cart

-> Making shopping accessible for everyone — from children to the elderly.
+> Breaking down shopping barriers for people with disabilities, the elderly, and beyond.

 ## 📌 What is this?